Appdynamics/network-monitoring-extension/README.md

 **Note : By default, the Machine agent and AppServer agent can only send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).**

+## Prerequisite

+Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.

 ## Installation
 1. To build from source, clone this repository and run 'mvn clean install'.
 This will produce a NetworkMonitor-VERSION.zip in the target directory.
-Alternatively, download the latest release archive from [Github](https://github.com/Appdynamics/network-monitoring-extension/releases).
 2. Copy and unzip NetworkMonitor.zip from 'target' directory into \<machine_agent_dir\>/monitors/
 3. Edit config.yml file and provide the required configuration (see Configuration section)
 4. Restart the Machine Agent.

+Please place the extension in the "monitors" directory of your Machine Agent installation directory.
+Do not place the extension in the "extensions" directory of your Machine Agent installation directory.

 ## Configuration
 ### config.yml